 Out of our partnership with the Kitigan Zibi Anishinabeg Cultural Center emerged a session of online classes at Kitiganik School in Rapid Lake.
 Over the course of three weeks in June, school children at Kitiganik School in Rapid Lake, and their teachers took classes in art and dance, as well as in robotics (with Préville teacher Ivan Ruby, who lives in Mozambique!), and beadweaving with Sam Guertin.
 Rapid Lake is home to individuals who are wonderful beadwork artists and Sam’s 3D, geometric techniques introduced something new and different!

 *** Main blog photo: When Heather went to Rapid Lake to deliver art supplies, the kids had fun trying out her violin!
 Photo credit: Heather Schnarr.

 Learn to Lose with Jera Wolfe

-Earlier this Winter our Préville Online dance community had the opportunity to work with renown Métis dancer and choreographer Jera Wolfe.
+Earlier this Winter our Préville Online dance community had the opportunity to work with renowned Métis dancer and choreographer Jera Wolfe.
 Their time together culminated in a new choreographed work that was filmed over one weekend this Spring.